 The early days after a business interruption event are key.
 These 10 steps can make the claims process smoother:

-4. Form a claims strategy.
+- Formulate a claim strategy.
 Determine the outcome you want.
 If your factory burns down, do you want to build it in same place or relocate?
 Or would you like to change the interior of the building?
 You will need to calculate any cost difference.

 Strategies to help settle a BI claim